rebellatrix/docker-gs-ping/README.md

 git tag -a 0.0.1 -m "Test release workflow" git push --tags

+FIRST
-1. Github -> Dockerhub
+Github -> Dockerhub
 You can find the workflow "Release to Docker Hub" Create Personal Access Token (PAT) at Docker Hub
 Add docker id & PAT to secrets of the repo (DOCKER_HUB_USERNAME & DOCKER_HUB_ACCESS_TOKEN) (Settings > Secrets > New secret)

+SECOND
-2. Dockerhub -> Docker container in AWS EC2 (pull latest images and run a container with it automatically) Launch EC2 instance (free tier one)
+Dockerhub -> Docker container in AWS EC2 (pull latest images and run a container with it automatically) Launch EC2 instance (free tier one)
 Add inbound rules in the security group of your EC2 instance-> http 0.0.0.0/0 Install docker